 CIPC builds competencies needed in today’s practice environments, including:

-- Comprehensive patient assessments such as those that involve an assessment for social determinants of health, medication management review, a care plan
+- Comprehensive patient assessments such as those involving an assessment for social determinants of health, medication management review, or care plan development.

 - Health literacy